"Film Meets Dance" • Saturday, July 16, 2016, 2:00 PM

 Dancing by Andrew Bathory, Sonia Clarke, David Cronkite, Dominic Desrochers, Josée Gagnon, Josianne Laporte, Hélène Lemay, Kimberly Robin, Sandy Silva, Bobby Thompson

-Music composed by Traditional Shaker song
+Music Composed by Traditional Shaker song

-Music performed by Performers
+Music Performed by Performers

 Cinematography by Geoffroy Beauchemin & Peter Krieger